-Never use hydrogen as carrier gas in your TRACE 1300/TRACE 1310 system unless your oven has a hydrogen sensor installed.
-Thermo Fisher Scientific FSEs are not authorized to install or repair any instrument using hydrogen as a carrier gas unless the instrument is equipped with the appropriate sensor.
+Never use hydrogen as a carrier gas in your TRACE 1600/1610 system unless your oven has a hydrogen sensor installed or you equip the system with the Helium Saver-H2 Safer device.
+Thermo Fisher Scientific FSEs are not authorized to install or repair any instrument using hydrogen as a carrier gas unless equipped with the appropriate sensor or the Helium Saver-H2 Safer device.

-If your oven does not have a hydrogen sensor already installed, contact your Thermo Fisher Scientific sales representative.
-To comply with instrument safety requirements, a Thermo Fisher Scientific FSE or authorized service personnel should install the sensor into your TRACE 1300/TRACE 1310.
+Contact your Thermo Fisher Scientific sales representative if you do not have a Helium Saver- $H_2$ Safer or a hydrogen sensor installed in your oven.
+To comply with instrument safety requirements, a Thermo Fisher Scientific FSE or authorized service personnel should install the sensor into your TRACE 1600/1610.

 Hydrogen is a dangerous gas, particularly in an enclosed area when it reaches a concentration corresponding to its lower explosion level (4% in volume).
-An explosion hazard could develop in the oven when hydrogen is used as a carrier gas if oven elements are not perfectly connected to each other, or if the connection materials are worn out, broken, or otherwise faulty.
+An explosion hazard could develop in the oven when hydrogen is used as a carrier gas in the case oven elements are not perfectly connected to each other, or when the connection materials are worn out, broken, or otherwise faulty.